 She has favoured this pairing since its debut in Puerto Rico in March 2016.

-Letizia again teamed the ensemble with her tonal Magrit suede peep-toe pumps and a top-stitch flap clutch which still remains unidentified.
+Letizia again teamed the ensemble with her tonal Magrit suede peep-toe pumps and Adolfo Dominguez top-stitch flap clutch bag.

 She rounded out the look with her dainty Chanel Comète Earrings.